Edersteiner/CrossCompilerScript/README.md

 ```
 ./CCBuild.sh
 ```
+You could also download the script from the releases tab and run it.

 Now wait for everything to compile.
 GCC might take up to an hour, but it probably wont take that long.

 ---